 There is significant evidence that Johnson & Johnson Baby Powder contained asbestos for years.
 The company knew about it, chose to do nothing, and failed to warn the US government or consumers about asbestos in their baby powder.
 These have and can be the basis of a successful wrongful death lawsuit against Johnson & Johnson.
 Previous juries have found Johnson & Johnson negligent in asbestos cancer cases, and have won millions of dollars in damages.

-If you have lost your mother or another loved one to mesothelioma from asbestos in baby powder, consider speaking to a licensed mesothelioma attorney today.
+If you have lost your mother or another loved one to mesothelioma from asbestos in baby powder, contact us today.
 You may be entitled to compensation for your losses in a wrongful death lawsuit.